 In all my years of project management, I can’t remember one project that has followed the schedule exactly, but I have still had successful projects completed early or within a week or two of the completion deadline.
 The project schedule, in and of itself, is not what ensures timely development.
 It’s the up-front review of the scope of work, estimated costs for each step, planning for resources, and the ongoing use of the schedule to communicate with the project team that helps the schedule contribute to corporate training success.

-Here are some examples for how I like to reposition my project schedules:
+Here are some examples for how I like to do it:

 Old Objective: We need a project completion date.